 |Face to face counselling:||Yes|

-Tuesday to Friday evenings up to 8pm. and weekends.
+Monday to Friday evenings up to 8pm. and weekends.
+Sessions during the day time by appointment.